hughrun/autodidact/README.md

 # To suggest a book to read

-Either log a pull request to update `to-be-read.md` or create an issue.
+Either log a pull request to update `to-be-read.md`, or create an issue, or email/toot/tweet at me.

 # To offer to lend me something

-Create an issue or just send me an email.
+Create an issue or just send me an email/toot/tweet.